 There are a variety of career opportunities in the areas of environment, sustainability and energy.
 With so many options and industries to choose from, Yale students are encouraged to get involved with coursework and student organizations within their particular area of interest.
 They can also look for internships to allow them to immerse themselves within the industry over the summer.
 OCS advisors are available to meet with you individually to discuss the many options.
 Yale’s Office of Career Strategy participates in the All Ivy Environmental & Sustainability Career Fair which is open to all Yale students served by OCS.
 This event occurs every spring at Columbia University and allows our students to engage with recruiters across these industries.
-Yale College seniors can use the Travel Reimbursement Program to cover their expenses.
+Yale College juniors and seniors can use the Professional Development Reimbursement Program to cover their expenses.

 Opportunities for a career focusing on the environment are available in the for profit, nonprofit and public sector.